ufbx/ufbx.github.io/site/elements/meshes.md

         // Iterate over each triangle corner contiguously. for &index in &tri_indices[..num_tri_corners] {
-            // Write the vertex.
-In actual implementation you'd want to convert to custom
-            // vector types or other more compact formats. vertices.push(Vertex {
+            vertices.push(Vertex {
                 position: mesh.vertex_position[index as usize],
                 normal: mesh.vertex_normal[index as usize],